Voluven Solution for infusion

 - have severe liver disease

-Before you use Voluven, you must also tell your doctor if you have problems with your heart, liver, lung or blood clotting systems.
+Before you use Voluven, you must also tell your doctor if you have problems with your heart, liver, lung or have severe lack of fluid (dehydration).
 Special care has to be taken while this product is given to you.
 Infusion of large quantities of plasma substitutes may cause too much dilution of blood components or blood clotting factors and blood samples may be taken to check this.
-A blood transfusion may be given to you if your blood or plasma losses cannot be replaced by the infusion of “artificial” plasma substitutes.

 If you have impaired kidney function, your doctor will need to adjust the dosage since Voluven is excreted by the kidneys.